The Complete Floatation Therapy Guide

-As mentioned above, the floatation therapy has been show to drastically increase weight loss.
-In a study by Dr. Rob Borrie from the University of British Columbia, it was found that subjects who underwent the sensory deprivation session and received weight-reduction messages were able to lose an average of about twelve pound over the next six months.
+As mentioned above, floatation therapy has been shown to drastically increase weight loss.
+In a study by Dr. Rob Borrie from the University of British Columbia, it was found that subjects who underwent the sensory deprivation session and received weight-reduction messages were able to lose an average of about twelve pounds over the next six months.

 After the float session, subjects continued to lose weight steadily, month after month.
 Some subjects lost over sixty pounds within two months!

 The first step to changing a behavior is to simply float.
 Your first float will relax you and get you to a place of deep self-awareness.
 Once you have found this relaxation, focus on your body, and become aware of the effect overeating has on it.
 Are you tired?
 Achy?
 Do you have sore feet?
 Consider how carrying around those extra pounds uses energy, and puts stress on every part of your body.
 The more intense your physical awareness is, the more intense your motivation will be to do something about it.

 At some point, your attention will turn inward.
 How do you feel?
 What have you been feeling lately?
 Does the fact that you are overweight make you feel sad in certain situations? angry? guilty?
 At this point, your goal is just to be completely aware of your emotional and mental state.
 Once you are aware of the connection between your emotions and your eating you can start to analyze and understand the problem.
 Search for its causes, effects, and triggers.
 Become extremely aware of your motivation and expectations.